Tug-of-war between idioms' figurative and literal interpretations in LLMs: Tracing the interpretation flow

-After the retrieval process, the model encodes both literal and figurative meanings in its residual stream.
+After the retrieval process, the model encodes both literal and figurative interpretations in its residual stream.
 We next investigate how these two representations are weighted or integrated in the final prediction.
-To locate the representation of the meanings, we calculate the mutual nearest-neighbor kernel alignment~\cite{huh2024platonic, cho2024revisiting} between sentence embeddings of meaning parts from $s_f$ and $s_l$ (i.e., exclude the \texttt{`X (would)'} and \texttt{`because X was so/a/the'}) encoded by BGE M3~\cite{chen2024bge} and hidden states from various token positions of idiom sentence $s_a$.
+To locate the representation of the interpretations, we calculate the mutual nearest-neighbor kernel alignment~\cite{pmlr-v235-huh24a, cho2024revisiting} between sentence embeddings of a corresponding idiom token span from $s_f$ and $s_l$ encoded by BGE M3~\cite{chen-etal-2024-m3} and hidden states from various token positions of idiom sentence $s_a$.
 This metric quantifies the similarity between representations, with higher values indicating greater semantic similarity.

-\textbf{Results} We plot the kernel alignment at four token positions in Figure~\ref{fig:ka}.
-We observe that at the subsequent token (Fig.~\ref{fig:ka_bc}), the kernel alignment between the idiom's hidden states and its figurative meaning surpasses that of the literal meaning after layer 4.
-This suggests that by this point, the model has begun to favor the figurative interpretation (\bluecirc{2} \textbf{selective interpretation step}) after retrieving figurative meaning.
+\textbf{Results} We observe that at the `because' token (Figure~\ref{fig:ka_bc}), the kernel alignment between the idiom's hidden states and its figurative interpretation surpasses that of the literal interpretation after layer 4.
+This suggests that by this point, the model has begun to favor the figurative interpretation (\bluecirc{2} \textbf{selective interpretation step}).
+Based on the results, we hypothesize an intermediate pathway where token position `because' plays a pivotal role in steering the idiom toward a figurative interpretation.
+In parallel, to keep the alternative interpretation available at the prediction (as in Figure~\ref{fig:ka_last}), we posit a direct route that favors the literal interpretation by more strongly preserving compositional semantic information.